AndyT1523/gandi-ddns/README.md

 The domain IP is cached and used for two checks then re-resolved to prevent an infinite update loop.

+Built with native support for systemd using sd_notify() on Linux.
+If your Linux system does not use systemd, a PID file will be written to `/run/gandi-ddns.pid` by default.

 ### Limitations

 Only works for IPv4.

+No included OpenRC service script.

 ## Usage & Configuration